wikuyn/AutomationSauce/README.md

 # Automation Testing Portfolio - Website https://www.saucedemo.com

-Project ini adalah automation test untuk saucedemo.com, menggunakan Selenium WebDriver dengan bahasa Java dan framework TestNG.
+This is my personal project for automation testing.
+In this case i create automate for website saucedemo.com, this automation created by selenium, java as a programming lag.
 Tujuannya adalah untuk melakukan pengujian end-to-end testing secara otomatis.

 ## Teknologi & Tools
 - Java 20